Felix Tiu

 Tiu has been awarded the Golden Salakot Award, which is "the highest honor in recognition for outstanding achievements defined by personal or institutional success and philanthropic involvement", by the Iloilo City mayor, Jed Patrick Mabilog in 2012.
 Tiu has been the centre of interviews from high-profile media outlets such as Rappler.com and ABS-CBN.

-Announced in late 2017, Tiu invested 350 million pesos into another branch of Waterworld in Mandaue, Cebu, making it one of the most expensive waterparks in the Philippines.
-Not only will it be one of the largest waterparks in the Philippines, the 3-hectare project will boast as a major entertainment complex, housing a large amusement park, and resort.
+Announced in late 2017, Tiu invested 350 million pesos into another branch of WaterWorld in Mandaue, Cebu, making it one of the most expensive waterparks in the Philippines.
+Not only will it be one of the largest waterparks in the Philippines, the 3-hectare project would boast as a major entertainment complex, houses a large amusement park, and resort.

 Early life

 Tiu was born in Iloilo City, Iloilo, Philippines to Luz Tiu (née Hupan) and Fernando Tiu, a wealthy family of Chinese descent, who were successful, self-made traders who operated a candy store in Iloilo, throughout the 1950s.
 Felix's grandparents were Chinese immigrants, with ancestral ties from the Fujian province, who migrated to the Philippines due to business opportunities in the 1900s.

 He finished his high school education at Central Philippine University.

 Tiu's father's business shut down because of mismanagement due to overexpansion, resulting in Felix, the eldest of four, to drop out of private school in 1974 to assist in the re-enterprising of his father's business.

 In 1979, at 23, he married Bernadette Tiu, (née Chavez) and a fast growing family did not come far after: by 1987, Felix and Bernadette already had 4 children.
 During the early years of assistance in the restoration of his father's business, Felix and his wife, Bernadette, having to provide for their young family, sold homemade tamarind balls, halo halo and other local sweets on the streets of Iloilo City, to cope with financial struggles after the disperse of his father's fortune.

+Tiu is also the grandfather of Filipino social media influencer and host, Joaquin Tiu.